marcinwiacek/requestor/readme.md

 # TODO
 params between steps
 drag & drop
-copy & paste all elements inside - copying, but displaying immediately new created elements with drag & drop copy with new dbid run for the whole suite / tc
+copy & paste all elements inside - update folder new created elements with drag & drop copy with new dbid run for the whole suite / tc